gvrangan/gvrangan.github.io/deploy_openstack_odl_for_csit.md

   [CentOS 7.4](http://mirrors.kernel.org/centos/7.4.1708/)

-* Ensure that one common sudo capable username/password can login to all VM's. i.e login with the same username/password combination is possible in all VM's.
+* Ensure that one common sudo capable username/password can login to all VM's. i.e login with the same username/password combination is possible in all VM's, preferrably have the same root password in all VM's

 * Ensure that SELINUX is disabled in all nodes.
    ```
-   Please modify the file /etc/selinux/config and ensure the line
+   Edit the file /etc/selinux/config and ensure the line
    SELINUX=disabled
    ```
 * Ensure the instances can reach internet to download and install packages